abduulrahmankhalid/AI-Generated-Images-Detection/README.md

   - Use **Docker and Docker Compose** to containerize the entire application.
   - Store models on **AWS S3**, push containers to **AWS ECR**, and run them on **AWS EC2**.
   - Automate deployments using **GitHub Actions** for CI/CD.

-- **Data Pipeline and Augmentation**

-  - Preprocess images at multiple resolutions (e.g., 224, 384).
-  - Apply robust augmentation strategies like resizing, cropping, flipping, rotation, zooming, shearing, and brightness-coloring adjustments to generalize the model.

-- **Training and Model Selection**
-  - Evaluate and compare several high-performance models, and deploy the best trade-off between accuracy and inference cost.

 ---